 Once your layers are aligned, select the same layers and choose Edit > Auto-Blend Layers.
 Choose Stack Images for your Blend Method.
 Also, choose Seamless Tones and Colors and click OK.
 This process may take a while.

 The result is a set of layer masks applied to the various areas of focus in each layer.
 These are normal Photoshop layer masks, so you could alter or tweak them if the initial result isn’t to your liking.

 Fix mistakes in the sky when auto-blending

 The process that Photoshop uses to focus stack images is to compare areas of micro-contrast in each area of the photo to determine which areas are in focus and which are not.
 This works great for many parts of the scene, except for the sky.

-A clear sky or even a cloudy sky will have no discernible changes in micro-contrast when it is in focus or out of focus.
+A clear sky or even a cloudy sky will have little or no discernible changes in micro-contrast when it is in focus or out of focus.
 Because of this, focus stacking software may mistakenly blend parts of the sky using the wrong layer.

 Inspect the layer masks applied to the layer that is at infinite focus to see which layer or layers are being used for the sky.
-Clicking the eye icon next to each layer on and off can help you to see which layer(s) are being used in the sky.
+Clicking the eye icon next to each layer on and off can help you see which layer(s) are used in the sky.